breez/doc/src/Troubleshooting-Payment-Failures.md

 If you are trying to pay an invoice, but you see an error like **no route found**, **unable to find path** or timeout errors, please try the following:
 * Make sure you are running the latest version of the app.

+* Try a smaller amount to leave enough sats for routing fees (e.g. 1-2%).

 * Retry paying the invoice. lnd has a function called **mission control** in its routing algorithm.
 Mission control improves routing based on previous attempts, so simply retrying a payment might do the trick.

 * Make sure there is no limit set in **Preferences > Lightning Fees**.